yzmar4real/cloudflare-zerotrust-hosts/README.md

 ## 📈 Future Enhancements

-- [ ] CLI with `argparse`
-- [ ] Multi-host update support
-- [ ] Logging and error handling
 - [ ] Dockerized deployment
+- [ ] CloudFlare Access Policies Automation
+- [ ] Additional Logging and Error Handling

 ---

 ## 🐳 Docker (Coming Soon)

-We plan to provide a Docker image for seamless deployment in CI/CD or cron-based automation.
+I also plan to provide a Docker image for seamless deployment in CI/CD or cron-based automation.

 ---